Kirchheim unter Teck: Jesingen

 Jesingen is located about two miles (2 mi) southeast of Kirchheim in the direction Weilheim an der Teck.
-Jesingen was the first mentioned (asOsinski) in 769 in the Codex of Lorsch in a donation to the Lorsch monastery.
-The district of Jesinger is 574 ha in size, the village has about 3300 inhabitants.
+Jesingen was the first mentioned (as Osinski) in 769 in the Codex of Lorsch in a donation to the Lorsch monastery.
+The district of Jesingen is 574 ha in size, the village has about 3300 inhabitants.

 Lindorf

 Lindorf is located about two kilometres (2 km) west of Kirchheim.
 Lindorf is first mentioned in 1090 in the Treaty of Bempflinger Treaty.
 The district has an area of 262 ha; about 1,500 people live in Lindorf.